-The Feldenkrais Method® offers a sophisticated yet pleasurable approach to improving the quality of human function and movement.
-The Method seeks to reclaim the organic learning we experienced when we developed as children.
+Change Your Age offers a sophisticated yet pleasurable approach to improving the quality of human function and movement.
+The Program seeks to reclaim the organic learning we experienced when we developed as children.
 In addition to improving athletic ability, this method has been proven especially effective in the fields of massage, physical and occupational therapies, nursing, gerontology, special education, music and the performing arts.

 Moving like a child means a complete break with linear exercise.
 This means using all of your joints at once in every flexibility and warm-up routine.
 In the Change Your Age program, movement lessons are organized around the primary issues that effect every athlete's performance.

 The training of human awareness of how we move should be the goal of physical education.
 The best way to improve performance is by moving in ways that prevent injury and the best way to prevent injury is to perform with greater agility.
-The Change Your Age program and The Feldenkrais Method® offers a complete program for improving human awareness, flexibility, balance and coordination.
-In fact, the Feldenkrais Method® may offer the only comprehensive approach to physical education in existence.
+The Change Your Age program offers a complete program for improving human awareness, flexibility, balance and coordination.